Skvastiani/py-test/README.md

 ## Running the application

-1. Ensure Redis is running on `localhost:6379` for Celery.
+1. Ensure Redis is available (Docker Compose provides a ready to use setup).
 2. Start the Flask application:

 ```bash